OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 ## How can I target my Docker images against a specific environment?

-Here you can find a list of different environments with Dockerfile example for each of them.
+Here you can find a list of different environments with a Dockerfile example for each of them.

 [.NET Core SDK](https://hub.docker.com/_/microsoft-dotnet-sdk/)
 [ASP.NET Core Runtime](https://hub.docker.com/_/microsoft-dotnet-aspnet/)